 Discussion

-To our knowledge, the present study is the first to test the natural response of snakes to airborne sounds.
-We tested the behavioural response of free moving (non-anaesthetised) snakes to three different sounds (0–150Hz (S1) 150–300Hz (S2) and 300–450Hz (S3)) compared to no sound controls.
+We found the behavioural response of free moving, non-anaesthetised snakes to airborne sound differed based on sound frequency and was strongly linked to genus identity.
 We included nineteen captive snakes across five genera and six species, covering a range of foraging modes and body morphology.
+The similar proportion of variation in behavior explained by genus identity and sound frequency and within-snake clustering, suggests that snake behavioral responses are a complex of heritable and environmental components.

-The composition of behaviours exhibited across all trials (sound and no sound) were strongly genus dependent.
+In particular, the composition of defensive and cautious behaviours exhibited across all trials (sound and no sound) were strongly genus dependent.
 Oxyuranus exhibited all behaviours except for periscoping.
 Acanthophis and Hoplocephalus responses were dominated by freeze and cautious exploration responses, respectively, with essentially no other behaviours exhibited.
 Being ambush predators, Acanthophis snakes have low mobility, so a freeze response to potential danger—in combination with physical (and possibly chemical) camouflage (Miller et al. 2015) —may help them escape detection.
-Although impossible in this study, the inclusion of more physiological responses, such as heart rate or hormone levels (e.g., Mathies et al. 2001; Moore et al. 2000), would probably increase the number of positive responses observed in the less ‘reactive’ snakes.
+Behavioral responses in these less ‘reactive’ snakes may be subtle, and potentially detectable via physiological responses such as heart rate or hormone levels (e.g., Mathies et al. 2001; Moore et al. 2000)...

 Pseudonaja responses were dominated by jaw drops and hisses, whereas Aspidites exhibited mostly periscoping and head jerk behaviour.
 A suite of genus-specific behaviours may indicate that these behavioural responses are are an inherited trait, like a preprogrammed response to certain stimuli.
 While no studies have confirmed the existence of inheritable behaviour traits in snakes, four New Caledonian Crows (Corvus moneduloides) that were laboratory-born and hand-reared exhibited inherited species-typical action patterns regarding tool-oriented behaviours (Kenward et al. 2006).
-The fact that multiple individuals within each genus in the present study exhibited a similar suite of behaviours to each other which was different to other genera, therefore, suggests that the traits are probably heritable and increase survivorship of the species within its specific niche (Webb et al. 2005; Arnold 1972).
+The fact that multiple individuals within each genus in the present study exhibited a similar suite of behaviours to each other which was different to other genera, therefore, suggests that the traits are likely heritable and increase survivorship of the species within its specific niche (Webb et al. 2005; Arnold 1972).
 Thus, future work should investigate the heritability of genus-specific behaviours in snakes.